Venice in 1 Day: a guidebook for getting the most out of your visit

 Façade of the Doge's Palace, Venice| ©Son of Groucho

-Leaving the basilica and in the same square we have another of the most representative buildings of Venice.
+Leaving the basilica and in the same square you have another of the most representative buildings of Venice.
 The Doge's Palace.
 It is a symbol of the power that Venice attained and was the residence of the Doges, the city's highest rulers.

 One of its façades overlooks St. Mark's Square and the other the Grand Canal.
 The Gothic-style building was also the seat of government and served as a prison.
-In relation to the latter, the palace is home to the Bridge of Sighs, known as such because of the sighs of the prisoners who crossed it to go to their black destiny.
+In relation to the latter, the palace is home to the Bridge of Sighs, known as such because of the sighs of the prisoners who crossed it to go to their dark destiny.

 More information about the palace